What is Distressed Debt Investing?

 - Hedge Funds / Special Situations Funds: Eg., Third Avenue Management, Baupost Group, Silver Point Capital, Anchorage Capital, Aurelius Capital, Tennenbaum Capital (BlackRock Subsidiary), Bayside Capital (H.I.G.
 Special Situations & Distressed Debt)

-Distressed Investors: Impact on Recoveries
+Impact on Recoveries

 The participation of distressed firms during in-court bankruptcies has actually been suggested to have a positive impact on total recoveries.
 One potential explanation for this is that distressed firms are focused on the equity upside because their returns depend on value creation, which is accomplished by a well-executed turnaround plan.

-Target Investment Criteria
+Distressed Debt Investment Criteria

-Consistent performance in distressed investing requires not only being able to identify market mispricings, but also being able to recognize when the market price is valid.
+Consistent performance in distressed investing requires not only being able to identify market mispricings but also being able to recognize when the market price is valid.

-Strict diligence into the financial distress catalyst, credit metrics, and gauging the feasibility of a turnaround based on secular knowledge can each help mitigate some of the risks in distressed investing.
+Strict diligence into the financial distress catalyst, credit metrics, and gauging the feasibility of a turnaround based on secular knowledge can help mitigate some of the risks in distressed investing.

 Common examples of distressed investing diligence questions are listed below: